-Australian former world cup winner and the mastermind behind NorthSails windsurfing, is one of the most influential sail makers worldwide.
+Australian former world cup winner and the mastermind behind Duotone Windsurfing Sails, is one of the most influential sail makers worldwide.
 Kai also develops high-grade fin profiles for some of the best Windsurfers and Kiters in the world, still prefers to spend most of his time on the water, not only to thoroughly test the designs but to also live his passion.
-Kai has been the head of sail development at NorthSails for 25 years and during this time has always collaborated with MFC on windsurfing fin development.
+During this time has always collaborated with MFC on windsurfing fin development.
 Kai’s experience and knowledge as a designer is quite simply immeasurable and irreplaceable.

 Many “excellent” feedbacks are available for your designs.
 Are bad test results a personal insult?